 That’s why we’ve put together this list of questions that our customers ask the most.

-When is my first application?
+When is my first and last application?

 This is our most popular question early in the season!
 Our goal is to have your first spring application completed by mid-May.
 Unfortunately, we can’t control the weather.
 (Trust us - we’ve tried.)

 If Mother Nature gets in the way, our customer service team will work with you to schedule your first application at a time that is convenient for you.

 Additionally, we like to have our last application completed by the end of October, weather permitting.